Lebak, Sultan Kudarat: Geography

 Lebak is a coastal town with a total coastline of 19 km long, separated from the mainland of Sultan Kudarat by mountain ranges.
-It is located on the western portion of the Province of Sultan kudarat, and bordered in the north by South Upi, Maguindanao; in the south by Kalamansig; in the west by Celebes Sea; in the east by Esperanza.
+It is located on the western portion of the Province of Sultan kudarat, and bordered in the north by South Upi, Maguindanao del Sur; in the south by Kalamansig; in the west by Celebes Sea; in the east by Esperanza.

 Lebak is marked with hilly, mountainous ranges.
 It is about eight feet above sea level.
 The plains range from level to nearly level while uplands range from nearly level to hilly.
 Mountainous and gently rolling slopes are suitable for intensive rice and corn farming.

 The Tran River is the longest river in Lebak with a total length of 120 km followed by Salaman River 36.4 km and Nuling River (Barurao) 19 km.

 The approximate land area of the municipality of Lebak as of December 31, 1999, is 514.034445 square kilometers.
 But for planning purposes, the area used is 47,000 hectares, pursuant to the DBM supported by the Land Management Bureau/ Bureau of Lands.
 Of the 27 barangays, Salangsang has the largest area with 77.2850 km2, followed by Keytodac with 63.8987 km2, Villamonte with 46.4137 km2 and Poloy-Poloy with 338.8183 km2; while Poblacion III has the smallest area with 5.79411 km2.